 I don't have much use for the "Lite" version of Silverfast that came "free" with both the Epson and Plustek scanners.
 It's like using Photoshop Essentials instead of Photoshop.
 For the Plustek slide scanner, I spent a lot of time trying to get Silverfast to do simple scans that had accurate colors, but finally gave up and now I simply use Plustek's own Quickscan program that is part of the driver software package.
 It forces a bit of a clunky workflow, but the colors are perfect.

 I have found that calibrating a scanner is a waste of time.
 The photos that I scan are not fine art images, and are used for simple publishing to the web and for basic books and magazine articles.
 None of these photos are being enlarged beyond single-page size, and most are half-page size.
 In reality, most are taken by amateur and hobbyist photographers from earlier times, using basic entry level cameras.
 Fine tuning for absolutely accurate colors is not a requirement.

 Upon the advice of a couple helpful people who have read these comments, I have tried scanning 35mm color slides using Vuescan, with the Color tab set to None.
 I then set the levels of the individual RGB colors and gamma with FastStone Image Viewer.
-The images are close to the raw QuickScan image, but still have a blue cast.
 These same comments included advice that we should never allow any scanning software to adjust colors, and that all colors should always be adjusted after the scan, using whatever post-scan software we choose.
 I use both FastStone Image Viewer and Photoshop (but mostly FastStone), and setting levels and gamma in each works equally well.
-I continue to try Vuescan because its workflow is considerably faster than Plustek's Quickscan software, but the color quality of the QuickScan scans make the extra time worth it.

 Scanning Black & White Photos